uboslinux/ubos-docs/sphinx/developers/manifest/customizationpoints.rst

    "customizationpoints" : {
      "apikey" : {
        "type"       : "string",
-       "private"    : true ...
+       "private"    : true
+       ...
      }
    }

 If declared as private, only ``root`` is allowed to see the provided values.

-By default, ``ubos-admin createsite`` will ask the user for values of customization points in a random sequence.
+By default, ``ubos-admin createsite`` will ask the user for values of customization points in an undefined sequence.
 To order the sequence in which the questions are asked, add an ``index`` field whose value is an integer, and which is used for sorting.
 For example: